snowplow/snowplowanalytics.com/_posts/2017-04-27-snowplow-r88-angkor-wat-released.md

 You can also add one extra argument: `--since`, which specifies timespan of events you want to load to duplicate storage.
 Date is specified with `YYYY-MM-dd` format.

+Note, that Event Manifest Populator works only with events produced with Snowplow versions equal or higher than [R73 Cuban Macaw][r73-cuban-macaw-release] as event's TSV format was changed.

 You can find more about usage of Event Manifest Populator and its interface at its dedicated [wiki page][event-manifest-populator].

 <h3 id="dedupe-roadmap">2.6 What's coming next for deduplication</h3>